4 Tips to Improve Breast Cancer Survival

 Many of our breast cancer clients ask, “What are the 5- and 10-year breast cancer survival rates?”
 The next question is: “how can I improve my survival rate?”
 In this article, I’ll provide the current breast cancer survival rate statistics AND how some breast cancer patients and survivors are improving their survival rates by adopting specific diet and lifestyle habits.

 With an ever-growing number of breast cancer cases in the United States (approximately 297,000 per year), breast cancer is now the most frequently diagnosed cancer [1].
-Globally, breast cancer has an incidence rate of 11.6% with 2.08 million breast cancer cases out of the total 18.08 cancer cases that occur globally [4].
+Globally, breast cancer has an incidence rate of 11.6% with 2.08 million breast cancer cases out of the total 18.08 million cancer cases that occur globally [4].

 Worldwide breast cancer deaths account for 6.6% of all cancer-related deaths, with 626,726 breast cancer deaths reported annually out of 9.55 million total cancer deaths (reported in 2018, [4]).
-In the United States there are well over 4 million breast cancer survivors, which includes women who are actively being treated and who have ended their treatment [2].
+In the United States, there are well over 4 million breast cancer survivors, which includes women who are actively being treated and who have ended their treatment [2].

 The focus of the healthcare system now is on helping breast cancer survivors thrive after treatment has ended.
 That includes preventing a second breast cancer diagnosis.